nurdwerks/storymaker/Books/Book 4 - The Stone Season/Chapter 18 - Aris's Experiment.md

 ### Scene 3: The Tragedy

 - **Key Event:** The creature breaks loose and kills a young boy named **Pip**, who had been following Lisbet.
-  - _Character Defining Moment:_ **Angelica Vance** — Slaps the notebook out of Aris’s hand during his attempt to document the boy’s death as "data."
+  - _Character Defining Moment:_ **Angelica Ward** — Slaps the notebook out of Aris’s hand during his attempt to document the boy’s death as "data."
   - _Key Dialog:_ **Dr. Aris:** "Unfortunate variable.
 But the data confirms the muscle density is 300% of human norm.
 The child was... collateral."
-  - _Key Dialog:_ **Angelica Vance:** "You killed a child.
+  - _Key Dialog:_ **Angelica Ward:** "You killed a child.
 You let it out.
 You played god and a boy is dead."

 ---

 ### Scene 4: The Threat

 - **Key Event:** Ria nearly kills Aris, but Angelica stops her because Aris is the only one who knows the codes for the Foundation blast doors.
-  - _Character Defining Moment:_ **Angelica Vance** — Makes the pragmatic, "Vane-like" decision to value a monster’s utility over justice for a child.
+  - _Character Defining Moment:_ **Angelica Ward** — Makes the pragmatic, "Vane-like" decision to value a monster’s utility over justice for a child.
-  - _Key Dialog:_ **Dr. Aris:** "A death is a tragedy, Miss Vance.
+  - _Key Dialog:_ **Dr. Aris:** "A death is a tragedy, Miss Ward.
 Data is eternal.
 Which one saves the human race?
 Do the math."
-  - _Key Dialog:_ **Angelica Vance:** "Put him down, Ria.
+  - _Key Dialog:_ **Angelica Ward:** "Put him down, Ria.
 We need his brain."

 ---

 _Summarized from Book 4 source material._